- Excellent original programming

 - Good selection of less-popular live sports

 - No live channel or commentary to tie everything together

 - Resuming unfinished programs is a hassle

 - Pay TV package still required for full-season sports coverage

 ESPN’s cable-free sports streaming service offers plenty of offbeat sports and original programming, but it would be better if it embraced its weirdness.

-For the purpose of this review, let’s not judge ESPN+ on what it isn’t.
+For the purpose of this review, let’s not judge ESPN+Remove non-product link on what it isn’t.

 ESPN+, at least today, is not supposed to replace or otherwise threaten ESPN’s cable TV business.
 It offers hardly any of the same sports (no Monday Night Football), hit shows (no SportsCenter) or big personalities (no Stephen A. Smith and Skip Bayless, for better or worse).
 At $5 per month, it even costs less than what cable providers pay per subscriber for ESPN proper.

 So let’s instead judge ESPN+ on its own merits as a quirky offshoot of the regular cable channel.
 In this regard, ESPN+ doesn’t fail.
 It offers plenty of live sporting events and a trove of interesting sports-related programming, much of which feels deliberately, unapologetically niche.
 Still, ESPN+ would be better if it leaned even harder into that weirdness, playing up its unique identity instead of just feeling like ESPN’s leftovers.